kathytbui/glitch-service/README.md

-# glitch-service
+# GlitchService

 GlitchService is a microservice using a Sinatra framework to expose a consilidated endpoint with two images based off a keyword search.
-The images are drawing from two API's [Pixabay]() and [DeepAI]().
+The images are drawing from two API's: [Pixabay](https://pixabay.com/) and [DeepAI](https://deepai.org/machine-learning-model/text2img).
+Pixabay returns an image based of relevant image tags created by users, whereas DeepAI utilizes a Text2Image AI to generate an image from scratch based off any given text.
+GlitchService works to consilidate these searches to return two images each in a single enpoint.

+Checkout [GlitchCraft](https://glitch-craft.herokuapp.com/) to see how this service is used!

 ## Versions
 Ruby 2.5.3